 All of our policies should be geared toward keeping jobs and wealth inside of the United States.

-All right, second hour, Sean Hannity Show.
+All right, second hour Sean Hannity Show.

-Happy Friday, toll free.
+Happy Friday, toll-free.

-You want to be a part of the program speaking about jobs.
+Our telephone numbers: 800-941-Sean, you want to be a part of the program speaking about jobs.

-Now, look, you're hearing two distinct, very different visions for the country as it relates to the economy, as it relates to jobs, as it relates to energy, as it relates to coal and drilling and fracking and nuclear technology and the millions of jobs that could be created, for example, in that industry.
+Now, look, you're hearing two distinct, very different visions for the country as it relates to the economy, as it relates to jobs, as it relates to energy, as it relates to coal, and drilling, and fracking, and nuclear technology, and the millions of jobs that could be created, for example, in that industry.

-You know, identifying radical Islam or not identifying radical Islam, bringing in unvetted refugees, increasing it 550%, or not doing that, building a wall or having open borders.
+You know, identifying radical Islam or not identifying radical Islam, bringing in unvetted refugees, increasing it 550% or not doing that, building a wall or having open borders.

-I mean, repealing Obamacare, replacing it or not, Supreme Court justices with fidelity to the Constitution, or those that want to legislate from the bench.
+I mean, repealing Obamacare, replacing it or not, Supreme Court justices with fidelity to the Constitution or those that want to legislate from the bench.

 There's so much at stake here, and that's why I get so frustrated with the establishment types.

-Well, I can't wait on this election.
+Well, I can't weigh in on this election.

 I can't support Trump.